KnownSubset/HazeRemoval/README.md

 ### Dark Channel

 To calculate the dark channel I iterated over every 15x15 patch in the image.
-For each patch we find the color channel that has the minimum value and used that patch in the final dark channel.
+For each patch we find the color channel that has the minimum value and used that patch in the final dark channel combination.

 ![dark channel](https://github.com/KnownSubset/HazeRemoval/raw/master/dark_channel.png "dark channel")
 ######Pseudo-Code

     ```matlab
     %image is already available
     cols = size(image, 2);